LuisVA29/core-code-from-scratch-readme/src/Week12/README.md

     _Node.js is an open-source, cross-platform, JavaScript-based runtime environment which enables server-side scripting.
 It is used to develop networking and        server-side applications._
   - **What is NPM?**<br>
     _NPM (Node Package Manager) is a package manager for JavaScript and Node.js that allows developers to install and manage packages of reusable code._
+2.  **What problem does Node.JS solve (Is there any problem that can be solved with Node.JS 🤔)?** <br>
+    _Node.js solves the challenge of building fast and scalable network applications.
+It allows developers to use JavaScript, a language they are already familiar with, to build back-end services like web applications, mobile APIs, microservices and real-time applications.
+Node.js also allows developers to share code between the server and the client, enabling code reusability and faster development cycles._
+4.  **What is the V8 Javascript Engine?** <br>
+    _The V8 Javascript Engine is an open source high-performance Javascript engine developed by Google and used in their Chrome web browser.
+It is used to convert code written in Javascript language into fast machine code, so that webpages might work faster._
+6.  **Is Node.JS really necessary in the Development ecosystem? <br>
+    _Yes, Node.js is necessary in the development ecosystem due to its maintainability, scalability, and the ability to use JavaScript for both the front and back end.
+Additionally, it provides modules which are organized into JavaScript files and reusable throughout the Node.js application._
+   - **Why not use PHP or Golang? <br>

+5.  **What is the difference between Node.JS and any other browser? <br>
+   - **Are Node.JS and a browser the same? <br>
+6.  **What is NVM and Why is it useful for Node.JS developers? <br>